Polycythaemia vera (PV) treatment

 It may be confusing to be told you have blood cancer but only need to take aspirin.
 Some people struggle to make sense of it and find it tough.
 Others feel relieved not to need stronger treatment.
 These feelings are completely understandable, and you may even feel both things at the same time.

 Many people with other types of blood cancer are in a similar situation.
 They will have regular check-ups but don’t need cancer treatment straight away.
 This approach is called active monitoring or “watch and wait”.
-We have information for people on watch and wait which you may also find useful.
+We have information for people on active monitoring which you may also find useful.

 Read Kate's story about the emotional impact of watch and wait.